CityOfNewYork/patterns-cli/readme.md

 ---------|------------|-----------------------------------------|-
 `rollup` | `-w` `-nl` | [rollup.js](config/rollup.js) | `production` or `development`

 Runs [Rollup.js](https://rollupjs.org/) on an array of ES modules defined in the `rollup` configuration and bundles them into a self-executing function (iife).
-By default it will bundle the default JavaScript entry point [./src/js/default.js](config/scaffold/default.js).
+By default, it will bundle the default JavaScript entry point [./src/js/default.js](config/scaffold/default.js).
 [Rollup.js plugins](https://github.com/rollup/plugins) included with the default `rollup` configuration include the following:

 * [Replace](https://github.com/rollup/plugins/tree/master/packages/replace) for replacing `process.env.NODE_ENV` in scripts with the `NODE_ENV` environment variable passed through the command.
 * [Node Resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve) for resolving module imports from the **./node_modules** directory.